CurveDocs/curve-docs/docs/lending/contracts/semilog-mp.md

 ---

-The embedded graph has limited features, such as the inability to modify the axis.
-However, by clicking the *"edit graph on Desmos"* button at the bottom right, one is redirected to the main Desmos site.
+The embedded graph has limited features.
+However, by clicking the *"edit graph on Desmos"* button at the bottom right (or [here](https://www.desmos.com/calculator/cnhulwzyfx)), one is redirected to the main Desmos site.
 There, setting other values for `min_rate` and `max_rate` is possible.

 *The example below uses a minimum rate of 0.5% and a maximum rate of 50%.*

 <div style="text-align: center;">
-    <iframe src="https://www.desmos.com/calculator/rsolelilxk?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder="0"></iframe>
+    <iframe src="https://www.desmos.com/calculator/cnhulwzyfx?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>
 </div>